mikeywhiston/ERM/selfhost_setup.md

 <b>Note: Make sure your file is saved as <code>.env</code>, not <code>.env.template</code> or something like <code>.env.txt</code>.</b></p>

 <h2 id="windows-final-setup-running">
 <p align="center">At the time of writing, the ERM repository is missing <code>utils/advanced.py</code>.
-The bot will not run without this file.
+The bot will not be able to run some modules without this file.
 Thankfully, we can replicate the contents of the file pretty easily. </p>
 <h3 align="center">Making missing <code>utils/advanced.py</code> file</h3>
 <p align="center"> Make a new file inside of the <code>utils</code> folder, and title it <code>advanced.py</code>.
 Then, copy and paste the following into it:
 <pre><code>